rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 use _Work Queues_ to distribute time-consuming tasks among multiple workers.

-But what if we need to run a function on remote computer and wait for the result?
+But what if we need to run a function on a remote computer and wait for the result?
 Well, that's a different story.
 This pattern is commonly known as _Remote Procedure Call_ or _RPC_.

-In this tutorial we're going to use RabbitMQ to build a RPC system: a client and a scalable RPC server.
+In this tutorial we're going to use RabbitMQ to build an RPC system: a client and a scalable RPC server.
 As we don't have any time-consuming tasks that are worth distributing, we're going to create a dummy RPC service that returns Fibonacci numbers.

 ### Client interface

-To illustrate how RPC service could be used we're going to create a simple client class.
-It's going to expose a method `call` which sends a RPC request and blocks until the answer is received:
+To illustrate how an RPC service could be used we're going to create a simple client class.
+It's going to expose a method named `call` which sends an RPC request and blocks until the answer is received:

     :::python
     fibonacci_rpc = FibonacciRpcClient()